 SSL certificates come with the added bonus of increasing your website’s search engine authority as Google has begun to place an increased premium on the website’s security standards after the wave of cyber attacks and hacks that have been happening in recent years.

 Luckily, these certificates are readily available and easy to set up.
 They can be purchased and installed for a measly fee of around $60, or if you are using a high-quality web hosting service, you may be able to secure a certificate installation free of charge.

 Your web host impacts the success of your affiliate site in more ways than you probably know.
 Not only is your web host responsible for providing you with tools and software to combat hackers and spammers, but they can also impact the speed, reliability, and search engine ranking of your site.

 Luckily, there are dozens of phenomenal hosts around the web who will provide you with everything you need to keep your site secure (and then some).

 If you have not already done so, I recommend taking some time to read reviews of your current web host and consider switching providers if they don’t offer the following:

-A two-factor authentication, also known as a two step authentication, is a process that requires an additional layer of authentication in order for you to login to your WordPress site (typically a secondary email address or smartphone).
+A two-factor authentication, also known as two-step authentication, is a process that requires an additional layer of authentication in order for you to log in to your WordPress site (typically a secondary email address or smartphone).